John Ranelagh: Books

+Family

-John Ranelagh's Irish father was James O'Beirne Ranelagh (died 1979 Cambridge) who had been in the IRA in 1916 and later, fighting on the Republican side in the 1922-24 Civil War.
+John Ranelagh's Irish father was James O'Beirne Ranelagh (died 1979 Cambridge) who had been in the IRA in 1916 and later, fighting on the Republican side in the 1922–24 Civil War.
 His mother was Elaine (née Lambert Lewis).
 She had been a young American folklorist with her own WNYC radio program, and thereafter became the noted author, E. L. Ranelagh (born 1914 New York, died 1996 London).
 A native New Yorker, she had moved to rural Ireland following her 1946 marriage to James.
 Their son John Ranelagh, who has three younger sisters, Bawn, Elizabeth and Fionn, was born in 1947.
 His wife is Elizabeth Grenville Hawthorne, author of Managing Grass for Horses (2005).
 Hawthorne is the daughter of the late Sir William Hawthorne.